مسلسل FROM لا يعيش على عبقريته فقط… بل على عيب ذكي يجعلك تكمل

 This is one of the series’ weakest habits, and it should be named plainly.
 In any mystery-driven work, characters either help the viewer approach understanding or become obstacles used to delay it.
 FROM does both, but too often it leans on the latter.

-This flexibility is not worthless.
-On the contrary, it is one reason the series remains watchable.
-But it is also revealing.
-It shows that FROM often survives by shifting the emotional center of your investment from one element to another so that no single weakening point becomes fatal.
+This flexibility is not worthless, but it shows that FROM often survives by shifting the emotional center of your investment from one element to another so that no single weakening point becomes fatal.

 If the question is whether the show is compelling enough to keep watching, the answer is yes.
-If the question is whether its structure, as currently demonstrated, justifies prolonged expansion without visible cost, the answer is more severe: not to the extent the series sometimes assumes.
+If the question is whether its current structure justifies endless expansion without consequence, the answer is severe: rarely as much as the show assumes.

 Conclusion